Sourdough Pizza Dough

 Divide & ball up the pizza dough

-Portion the dough into four roughly equal pieces.
-Using electric scales, weigh each dough piece out to 238 grams each, and redistribute the dough as needed between each piece.
+Portion the dough into 3 or 4 equal pieces, depending on the size of your pizza.
 Shape each piece of dough into a ball using the same technique as tightening up the bulk dough – place the dough piece on the countertop and pull it towards you from the edge furthest away from you, tucking the edge of your hand under the dough.
 Keep doing this around the edge of the and pulling it towards you, moving your way around the edge of the dough piece until it’s smooth and round.